-We invite you to sign the resolution against state takeover of HISD along with the Houston Federation of Teachers (HFT), Harris County Democratic Party (HCDP), Texas Gulf Coast AFL-CIO, Service Employees International Union (SEIU), Houston GLBT Caucus, United We Dream, ROADwomen, Texas Coalition of Black Democrats -Harris County, Harris County Tejano Dems, Community Voices for Public Education (CVPE), Texans for Special Education Reform (TxSER), HISD Parents for Inclusion (HPI), Kashmere Feeder Pattern Community Council, Houston Stonewall Young Democrats, Meyerland Democrats, East Houston Democrats, Southwest Houston Dems, Our Revolution and others.
+We invite you to sign the resolution against state takeover of HISD along with the Houston Federation of Teachers (HFT), Houston Educational Support Personnel (HESP), the Harris County Democratic Party, Texas Gulf Coast AFL-CIO, Service Employees International Union (SEIU), Houston GLBT Caucus, United We Dream, ROADwomen, Texas Coalition of Black Democrats -Harris County, Harris County Tejano Dems, Community Voices for Public Education (CVPE), Texans for Special Education Reform (TxSER), HISD Parents for Inclusion (HPI), Kashmere Feeder Pattern Community Council, Houston Stonewall Young Democrats, Meyerland Democrats, East Houston Democrats, Southwest Dems, Our Revolution, Promoters of Education, Awareness and Community Engagement, PAC for Progressive Texas Women, Students Need Libraries and others.

 The state has no business taking our vote and voice away and if it does, our whole democracy is up for grabs.
 If the state takes over, our elected trustees will be replaced by an appointed board of managers with no accountability to the voters.

 This HB 1842 initiated takeover would be based on the performance of just 1.4% of HISD schools and would be the first in the country due solely to standardized test scores.
 And all this, when HISD has a good academic B rating by TEA, higher than Dallas.